AustinHLee2/TinderCloneJava/README.md

-## TinderCloneJava
+# Tinder Clone
+* Implements a hash map with separate chaining to efficiently find matches for a new user
-Tinder console clone made with Java.
-Implements a hashmap to find matches efficiently and a graph to represent the network of matches.
+* Implements a graph to represent the network of matches and the relationships between useres

-### Inputs
-users.json, a database containing 100 tinder users <br />
-Program prompts information for a new user
+The program prompts the user to enter their name, gender, their interested gender, coordinates, and preferred distance.
+It will then match the new user to other existing users that match their in the JSON file with the within their preferred distance.